Vincent Illuzzi: Legislative accomplishments

+In a 2012 "Miscellaneous Tax Bill", Illuzzi, whose brother is a dentist, spoke in favor of an amendment in favor of a sales tax exemption for the toothbrushes dentists hand out to patients.
+He argued that dentists see the toothbrushes and floss they hand out as gifts that help send a message about proper oral hygiene.

 After serving in the State Senate for 31 years, the Caledonian Record summed up his career by saying: "His ability to work with both sides of the aisle has been praised by moderates who admire his work ethic and his ability to get things done."

 In that 2012 article, Illuzzi said by way of summary:

 "When I entered the political arena as a Republican almost a third of a century ago, I quickly found myself voting as a moderate Vermont Republican.
 In those early years, I served with independent-thinking individuals like Senators Arthur Gibb, Robert Gannett and George Little.
 They too were moderate Vermont Republicans.

 "I learned from them that Vermont leaders have a responsibility to act in the best interest of all Vermonters regardless of party affiliation."

+Stated in a different way, former Vermont Democratic Party Chairwoman Judy Bevans was quoted in a Burlington Free Press article:

+“Vince Illuzzi is a strange person,” Bevans said, eliciting laughter from the crowd (she later said she meant he's an anomaly).
+“He actively supported Peter Welch.
+He was one of those people who really did bridge the gaps.”

-Seven Days conducted an admittedly unscientific survey in 2010 in which Vince Illuzzi received 10 votes as the "Best Dealmaker" in the Legislature.
-Illuzzi was quoted in that article as saying, "“When you’re a Republican in a dominantly Democratic legislature, you need to be able to talk to everybody and make things work.”
+Seven Days conducted an admittedly unscientific survey in 2010 in which Illuzzi received 10 votes as the "Best Dealmaker" in the legislature.
+Illuzzi was quoted in that article as saying, "When you're a Republican in a dominantly Democratic legislature, you need to be able to talk to everybody and make things work."